mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

-extends: default.liquid
+permalink: "/2017/rust-for-rubyists"
 title: Rust for Rubyists
+published_date: "2017-12-17 00:00:00 +0000"
+layout: default.liquid
+data:
+  comments: ~
+  social_img: ~
   subtitle: Idiomatic Patterns in Rust and Ruby
-date:       17 Dec 2017 00:00:00 +0000
+  translations: ~
   humandate: 17th of Dezember 2017
-path:       2017/rust-for-rubyists
-css:        assets/posts/rust-for-rubyists.css
+  css: "assets/posts/rust-for-rubyists.css"
-comments: null
-translations: null
-social_img: null
 ---
 Recently I came across a delightful article on idiomatic Ruby.
 I'm not a good Ruby developer by any means, but I realized, that a lot of the patterns are also quite common in Rust.
 What follows is a side-by-side comparison of idiomatic code in both languages.